Assessment and Placement -- Students are assessed for Learning Support (LS) competency requirements based on:

 Completing unmet Developmental Studies Program (DSP) requirements.
 Prior to May 2012, a student may have been assessed for the Developmental Studies Program (DSP) and have course requirements under the previous DSP program.
 Any course work completed under the previous DSP program will be considered for competency placement in the Learning Support program.
 A student will then be advised as to the remaining requirements they must meet under the LS criteria.
 Plese contact the University Advisement Center at 423-439-5244 with questions about Developmental Studies Program to Learning Support Program conversion requirements.

 Challenging Learning Support placement.
 Students who wish to challenge their placement in DSP courses may do so by taking the COMPASS test prior to the beginning of the term.
-Students who have previously enrolled in a Learning Support lab and failed to complete the requirements may not challenge Learning Support placement.
+Students who have previously enrolled in a Learning Support course and failed to complete the requirements may not challenge Learning Support placement.
 Students who have previously enrolled in a Developmental Studies course and failed to complete the course may not challenge their placement by taking the COMPASS.
 A $20.00 fee is charged for the challenge test.
 Contact the University Advisement Center at 423-439-5244 to schedule the test.

 Meeting Learning Support Requirements

 Learning Support requirements are met by taking enhanced General Education courses in the area of learning support need, which is determined by ACT/SAT scores.
 These enhanced course rubrics and ACT/SAT test score cutoffs are listed in the tables below.
+Learning Support requirements in Mathematics may also be met by completing the Seamless Alignment and Integrated Learning Support (SAILS) program prior to beginning courses at ETSU and presenting that certificate of completion to the UAC office.

 Students required to complete learning support in writing must enroll in a learning support-designated section of ENGL1010 (section numbers L01 – L99)